Honghao-Du/RAS-mapping-environment/README.md

 9. Description of final experiment or demonstration

-    Control robots in the unkown environments, for example ICT City first floor and 6th floor.
+    Control robots in the unkown environments, for example ICT City first floor and 6th floor, scan and mapping in the slam.
+If it is possible, we will try navigate on the map after mapping with 2 or more robots.